pavank-23/zenith-iste/README.md

-# Zenith
+# YTBB
 Online Video sharing and a platform to invest on content creators
 ----

 ## Problem
-Pays only 25% of ad revenue to content creators Majority of the revenue is shared among 0.25 % of the channels. -- UK Based YouTube Expert Alan Spicer It therefore is a very saturated market, with only a very small percentage of people having any monetary reason to stay in it.
+YouTube pays only 25% of ad revenue to content creators "Majority of the revenue is shared among 0.25 % of the channels." - UK Based YouTube Expert Alan Spicer It therefore is a very saturated market, with only a very small percentage of people having any monetary reason to stay in it.
 ----